casper-network/docs-archive/dapp-dev-guide/ethereum-keys.md

 -----END EC PRIVATE KEY-----
 ```

 The last missing element is obtaining the Account Hash.
+Because the internal representation
+of accounts is the hash of the public key and the algoirthhm, this hash is necessary
-One can simply make a deploy and read the header value.
+in order to query the state.
+Making a deploy and reading the header value is the easiest
+way to obtain this information.

 ```bash
 $ casperlabs_client --host localhost deploy --private-key eth-private.pem --session contract.wasm --algorithm secp256k1